mariano-f-r/chatter/README.md

 - **Deployment:** [Shuttle](https://shuttle.rs/) platform

 ## 👩‍💻 Contributing
 Contributing is always welcome, and any and all pull requests and issues are appreciated.
+See our [Contributing document](CONTRIBUTING.md) for more details.

 ## 📜 License
 This software is licenced MIT.